nlfurniss/ember-simple-wormhole/README.md

 </EmberSimpleWormhole>
 ```

+### Placement of destination elements
+The destination element must be in the DOM when the wormhole component is invoked, otherwise it will not be found.
+For use cases such as a modal that could be triggered on multiple routes, consider placing the destination element in the application template to ensure it will always be present.

 ### Mutliple wormholes with the same destination element
 If multiple `EmberSimpleWormhole`s have the same destination element, content from each wormhole will be appended to the destination and will not override any existing markup.